geoscripting/home/docs/_sources/general/administration.rst.txt

 Grading
 *******

-* Grade depends mainly on final project, which has to be handed in until October 15th.
+* Grade depends on the assignments during the course and a final project, which has to be handed in until October 15th.
 More information during block course.
 * Deregistration is possible until Friday, August 9th

 Course instructor